RichardPar/SigFinder/USER_MANUAL.md

 ## Overview

-SigFinder is a GPS-based signal strength mapping tool that combines SDR (Software Defined Radio) hardware with GPS data to visualize and analyze radio frequency signals.
+SigFinder is a GPS-based signal strength mapping tool that combines SDR (Software Defined Radio) hardware with GPS data to visualise and analyse radio frequency signals.
 The application provides real-time mapping, CSV logging, and advanced signal analysis features.

 ## Main Window